You are reading the fourth part of my story of being kidnapped for ransom.

 Despite the treacherous behaviours of the kidnappers till that point in time, I still felt comforted knowing that my family was safe from any harm.
 But I would later learn in a hard way that you should…

-Never say you are fine when you are kidnapped
+Never say you are fine when you are kidnapped for ransom

 About three hours after they first made contact with my family, the kidnappers brought my phone to me for the second time and said, “Call your wife again to know if she had raised the ransom amount.”